Paternity Leave and parental rights for fathers and partners at work

 You normally have the right to return to the same job after Additional Paternity Leave, or to a suitable alternative job on similar terms and conditions.

-Employees on Additional Paternity Leave have special protection from redundancy.
+If you are an employee on Additional Paternity Leave you have special protection from redundancy.
 You have the same rights to be warned and consulted about the redundancy, but you must also be offered any suitable alternative vacancy and be given priority over and above any another employee who is also at risk of redundancy but not on maternity or paternity leave.
 The terms and conditions of any suitable alternative role must not be substantially less favourable than those of your previous job role.

 All employees have the right to request flexible working.
 Employers must give proper consideration to the request using the required statutory procedures.